developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Dialog Elements

-This Managed Configuration array allows an Administrator using an EMM to customize the dialog that is presented to the Device User to collect information that is included in generated Bug Reports.
+This Managed Configuration array allows an Administrator using an EMM to customize the dialog presented to the Device User to collect information included in generated Bug Reports.

 ### Dialog Element Detail

-This Managed Configuration group allows an Administrator using an EMM to specify the details of a single dialog element to be included in the dialog that is presented to the Device User to collect information that is included in generated Bug Reports.
+This Managed Configuration group allows an Administrator using an EMM to specify the details of a single dialog element to be included in the dialog presented to the Device User to collect information included in generated Bug Reports.

 ### Dialog Element Detail Type
-Used to specify the type of a single dialog element being included in the dialog that is presented to the Device User to collect information that is included in generated Bug Reports.
+Used to specify the type of a single dialog element being included in the dialog presented to the Device User to collect information included in generated Bug Reports.

 Depending on the Type value chosen, one or more additional Managed Configurations might also must be specified: